KimJoon93/Android-Basics-Nanodegree/README.md

 + Review from Udacity
     - 2 SPECIFICATIONS REQUIRE CHANGES
         All activities should be labeled.
 And Should use android:parentActivityName=".TheNameOfTheParentActivity” to show back button.

++ Succeed to pass the review
+    - There are some sugestion from Udacity
+        - Don't need to create another View object, you could use convertViewdirectly as follows:
+          if(convertView == null){
+        - Can implement the ViewHolder pattern in my adapter When my code calls findViewByid() frequently during the ListView scrolling, this will cause to slow down its performance.
+          Creating a ViewHolder provides that the objects will only be instantiated once, since every time we call thegetView() method, the ViewHolder created in the first call will be reused.
+        - Try use styles to make code short.
+        - When naming a class in Java, we generally write them in UpperCamelCase and give them the "component type" as a suffix.
+This way it would be:
+          PlayingScreenActivity
 ### Images and Visual Polish
 + Why are there different drawable folders?
     Each folders represents a different resolution device. - medium density device, high density device, etc up to extra-extra high density devices.